-Throughout Years 9 and 10, pupils will have end of topic tests that will allow them to see how well they have understood the work that they have covered during the previous 2-3 weeks.
-At the end of every term, pupils will be assessed using past GCSE paper questions but only on the topics that have been covered so far.
+Throughout Years 10 and 11, pupils will continue to have end of topic tests that will allow them to see how well they have understood the work that they have covered during the previous 2-3 weeks.
+At the end of every term, pupils will be assessed using past GCSE papers which will help staff close the gap on any topics misunderstood and make decisions about tiers of entry for year 11.

-From the Summer term of Year 10 and throughout Year 11 there will be a series of formal, full mock exams to give students a thorough experience of practising exam technique.
-These ultimately will support pupils at the end of Year 11 when they will sit three GCSE Mathematics exams: I non-calculator and 2 calculator papers.
+Throughout Year II there will be a series of formal, full mock exams to give students a thorough experience of practising exam technique.
+These ultimately will support pupils at the end of Year II when they will sit three GCSE Mathematics exams: I non-calculator and 2 calculator papers.